Yankees vs. Red Sox Player Props Betting Odds

-The Boston Red Sox host the New York Yankees at Fenway Park on Friday at 7:10 PM ET.
-Those looking to place a player prop wager can find odds on Rafael Devers, Gleyber Torres and others in this matchup.
+The Boston Red Sox host the New York Yankees at Fenway Park on Saturday at 7:15 PM ET.
+Those looking to place a player prop wager can find odds for Gleyber Torres and others in this matchup.

 Bet on this matchup or its props with BetMGM!